 Ayurveda treasures a wide treasure of natural medicines for the well-being of digestion.
 Amongst all these herbs, there are five most beneficial Ayurvedic herbs in IBS.
 Here are some amazing Ayurvedic herbs that may change your whole journey to a healthier gut life.

-This well-known Ayurvedic drug combines three significant fruits: Amalaki (Indian gooseberry), Haritaki, and Bibhitaki.
+Triphala is a well-known Ayurvedic medicine that combines three significant fruits, amla, harar, and bahera.
 This rasayana is revered for balancing all three doshas, Vata, Pitta, and Kapha.
 It is hence particularly beneficial in IBS conditions, which commonly result from the imbalances of Vata-Pitta doshas.
 The mild laxative action of Triphala enables healthy bowel movements while soothing the inflammation in the gut.
 It helps repair the intestinal lining, ensuring long-term gut health with its antioxidant and anti-inflammatory properties.

 For ages, fennel seeds, or saunf, have been the cure for digestive discomforts, especially bloating and cramping of IBS.
 Fennel seeds, indeed, reduce gas with carminative properties and relax the muscles in the intestine, thereby stimulating healthy digestion.
 As an Ayurvedic cooling herb, fennel is the best remedy for Pitta-related acid reflux symptoms of IBS.
 Take a teaspoon of crushed fennel seeds in a cup of hot water, strain, and take it after meals to experience relief.